 The diagnosis is based on a BMI at or over the 95th percentile for age and gender.

 Obesity is defined by the body mass index Obesity (BMI).
-BMI is weight (in kilograms) divided by height (in meters) squared.
 Adolescents whose BMI is in the top 5% for their age and gender are considered to have obesity.
 Being in the top 5% means their BMI is higher than 95% of their peers (at or over the 95th percentile).

-Obesity Obesity Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more is twice as common among adolescents as it was 30 years ago.
+Obesity Obesity Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more is twice as common among adolescents as it was 30 years ago.
 Although most of the complications of obesity occur in adulthood, adolescents with obesity are more likely than their peers to have high blood pressure and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
 Although fewer than one third of adults with obesity were obese as adolescents, most adolescents with obesity become adults with obesity.